 — Bruce Schneier (June 1, 2016)

-We estimate the number of users by analyzing the requests induced by Tor clients.
-These papers detail on how we count users and how we count bridge users.
+We estimate the number of users by analyzing the requests induced by clients to relays and bridges.

 |Country||Mean daily users|

 |France||164010 (4.39 %)|

 |United Kingdom||71123 (1.90 %)|